idaholab/Deep-Lynx/readme.md

 **Note:** DeepLynx ships with a Vue single page application which serves as the primary UI for the DeepLynx system.
 You can run this [separately](Administration-Web-App-Installation) (and it's recommended to do so if you're developing it).

 **The bundled admin web GUI can be accessed at `{{your base URL}}` - default is `localhost:8090`**

-### **Enabling TimescaleDB**

-DeepLynx ships with the capability to utilize a Postgres plugin called TimescaleDB.
-We use this for the storage of time-series data as well as a potential target for raw data retention.
-This is a powerful tool and you must have it enabled in order to store time-series data on nodes.

-1. Change the `TIMESCALEDB_ENABLED` environment variable to read `true`
-2. Restart the application.

-**Note:** Once you enable TimescaleDB you **cannot** disable it.
-Please make sure you absolutely need this extension of DeepLynx before taking steps to enable.

-**The bundled admin web GUI can be accessed at `{{your base URL}}` - default is `localhost:8090`**

 ### **Configuration**

 This application's configuration relies on environment variables of its host system.
 It is best to rely on your CI/CD pipeline to inject those variables into your runtime environment.

 In order to facilitate local development, a method has been provided to configure the application as if you were setting environment variables on your local machine.
-Including a `.env` file at the projects root and using the `npm run watch`, `npm run start`, or any of the `npm run docker:*` commands will start the application loading the listed variables in that file.
+Including a `.env` file at the projects root and using the `yarn run watch`, `yarn run start`, or any of the `yarn run docker:*` commands will start the application loading the listed variables in that file.
 See the `.env-sample` file included as part of the project for a list of required variables and formatting help.

 ### **Database Migrations**